lichtec/FSND-Project4/README.md

 ##Game Description:
 Hangman is a phrase guessing game.
 Each game is initiated with a challenger and a challenged.
-The challenger sets the objective, the difficulty, the challenged, the challenger(themselves) and a hint.
+The challenger sets the objective, the difficulty (must be the followingg: UPER_EASY, EASY, MEDIUM, HARD, STUPID, the challenged, the challenger(themselves) and a hint.
 The game logic then sets the attempts remaining, points, and the current view.
 The challenged receives an email notification about the game.
 Then the challenged can reveiw the game or make move.
 A move is a